 To register for one of our programmes please visit our ‘Apply’ page https://www.unigib.edu.gi/applying/

-The University’s Language Centre will be providing courses in English as a Foreign Language as well as English as a Professional Language as from Summer 2017.
+The University’s Europa Point Language Centre provides courses in English as a Foreign Language as well as English as a Professional Language.

 The tuition fees vary depending on the Programme.
 We suggest you visit the pages for the particular programme you are interested in where you will find details of the fees.